ColbergMontanaStateUniversity/mlh-amt2025/README.md

 # MLH_AMT_Paper
 Code and data processing scripts supporting the paper "Mixed Layer Height Retrievals Using MicroPulse Differential Absorption Lidar," submitted to Atmospheric Measurement Techniques.
-Includes retrieval algorithms for MPD-aerosol, MPD-thermodynamic, Doppler wind lidar (DWL), radiosondes, and the HRRR model.
+Includes retrieval algorithms for MPD-aerosol, MPD-thermodynamic, DWL, radiosondes, and the HRRR model.

-The study presents and compares multiple algorithms for estimating the mixed layer height (MLH) from remote sensing and model data collected during the M²HATS campaign in Tonopah, Nevada.
+The study presents and compares multiple algorithms for estimating the mixed layer height from remote sensing and model data collected during the M²HATS campaign in Tonopah, Nevada.

 ## Repository Structure